WebberZone/top-10/readme.txt

 == Upgrade Notice ==

-= 1.9.8.6 =
+= 1.9.9 =
-Author display name is used now, cleaner pagination, new function to get the post count only.
+New default style, new shortcodes, admin interface, option to disable counts from non-admin and lots more...
-Refer to the changelog for more details
+Refer to the Changeog for more details

 == Changelog ==